-The district has created a comprehensive list of resources available during an emergency, including fuel sources, communications, food service capability, maintenance vehicle lists, and medical supplies and AED, CPR and First Aid trained staff.
-Specific information in each of these categories is contained in the Building-Level plans.
+The District maintains an inventory of resources available during an emergency, including fuel sources, communications, food service capability, maintenance vehicle lists, and medical supplies and AED, CPR and First Aid trained staff.

-Procedures to Coordinate the Use of School District Resources and Manpower during Emergencies
+Procedures to Coordinate the Use of School District Resources and Person-power during Emergencies

-The District shall use the following procedure to coordinate the use of school resources and manpower during emergencies:
+The District shall use the following procedure to coordinate the use of school resources and personpower during emergencies:

-- The Building Principal of the affected facility shall contact the Superintendent of Schools or their designee and request the necessary manpower or resources. - The Superintendent of Schools or the highest-ranking person in the chain of command shall assess the request and allocate personnel and resources as necessary.
+• The Building Principal of the affected facility shall contact the Superintendent of Schools or their designee and request the necessary person-power or resources.

+• The Superintendent of Schools or the highest-ranking person in the chain of command shall assess the request and allocate personnel and resources as necessary.